Frequently Asked Questions - Hepatitis C for Patients

 Transmission and Risk

 - Injecting drugs, such as heroin, even if it's only once.
-The needles and other drug "works" that are used to prepare or inject the drug may have had someone else's blood that contained HCV on them.
+The needles and other drug "works" that are used to prepare or inject the drug may have had someone else's blood that contained hepatitis C on them.

 - Being a health care worker with frequent contact with blood on the job, especially from accidental needlesticks.